DoorDash Food Delivery Service: Are you looking to work for DoorDash? Here are a few reasons why you should not work for

 Now that I have given both sides of DoorDash reviews, I would like to add my pros and cons from this company as I have worked for them for over a year.

-Here are the some pros and Cons that I can list from my own experience working for DoorDash.
+Here are some pros and cons that I can list from my own experience working for DoorDash.

 - When working for DoorDash, you are paid your earning every week, payouts depend on how your bank takes direct deposits.

 - You are an independent contractor, which means you are your own boss and you can make your own work hours when the shifts are open.